tilomitra/bedrock/README.md

 ```

 ## Server-side Features
 Bedrock is built on [Sails](http://sailsjs.org), so it has all of the great features that Sails ships with.

 This includes, but is not limited to:

+- It's just an Express server under the hood, so all Express modules still work
 - Reusable Security Policies (Middleware)
-- Works with any database
-- Configurable
+- Configurable via a global `config` object.
+- Encourage use of reusable services, like a `Mailer` service.
-- Waterline ORM
+- Waterline ORM that works well with multiple databases.
+Can be swapped out if you need.
-- Auto-generate REST APIs (or don't)
+- Auto-generate REST APIs (optional)
-- Follows MVC conventions
+- Follows MVC conventions, which keeps your code organized as your project grows.

 [Check out all the features](http://sailsjs.com/features) on the Sails documentation page.
+I've used raw Express and I've used Sails, and I will take Sails everytime guys.

 ## Client-side Features